armadsen/Cubes/README.md

-This project is an app used to teach the basics of SceneKit at DevMountain on February 13, 2015.
+This project is an app I've used to teach the basics of SceneKit at DevMountain several times.
+Both Swift and Objective-C versions are available.

 Gists with copy/pasteable code blocks for following along can be found here:
 Objective-C: https://gist.github.com/armadsen/6a72edf7becbb3fafb7e